 The composting process used by the GMWC combines bottom aeration and a cover system.
 The key to the composting process is the mix ratio of biosolids and wood waste consisting primarily of bark and ground forestry waste.
 The bulking material provides a source of carbon but is essential in obtaining a porosity that facilitates the migration of air for a thorough and complete aerobic process.

-The current system has a capacity to process 10,000 tonnes of biosolids mixed with 10,000 tonnes of wood waste for a total of 20,000 tonnes per year of material to compost.
-An expansion is underway and will further increase capacity by allowing for an additional 5,000 tonnes of biosolids and 5,000 tonnes of wood waste thereby accommodating the advanced biological treatment anticipated increase in volume of biosolids and to prepare for future growth.
+The current system has a capacity to process 15,000 tonnes of biosolids mixed with 15,000 tonnes of wood waste for a total of 30,000 tonnes per year of material to compost.

 Compost curing and finishing take place on adjacent asphalt pads.
 The design concept is based on total containment of surface runoff from rainfall and snowmelt together with leachate generated from the composting process.